 - Cash: Additional savings is the 15-year mortgage payment for the full 30-year period.

 - Home price inflation: 5%

 - According to the U.S. Census, National Association of Realtors, and the Case-Schiller Index, long-term housing price changes generally track with inflation rates over time.
-Obviously, real estate markets are subject to local conditions, but for this article, we’re going to use the long-term inflation rate.
-Since 1913, the average inflation rate is around 3.2%, according to annual inflation data from the Federal Reserve Bank.
+Real estate markets are subject to local conditions, but we will use the long-term inflation rate for this article.
+Since 1913, the average inflation rate has been around 3.2%, according to annual inflation data from the Federal Reserve Bank.
 We’ll round up and use 3.5%

 - The Smiths stay in their house for 30 years.

 - Job stability is constant.
 The Smiths may change their job(s), but their income is relatively stable, and rises consistently over time.

 This case study will not calculate the tax impact of mortgage interest.

 Although there is a tax impact on home ownership, calculating that impact requires more detail than is provided in this case study.

 There is no adverse tax impact from mortgage interest, and there may be a positive one if that causes your itemized deductions to exceed the standard deduction.

 Since 30-year mortgages generally have more mortgage interest over their lifetimes (and certainly in the first 10 years), the scales would tip in the favor of a longer mortgage.